-Comparing the under 18 conceptions leading to abortion to London and comparator boroughs, Newham has the lowest proportion from all comparator boroughs, and London, but higher than England.
-However, Newham has the highest number of conceptions leading to abortion out of all the comparator boroughs (n=78).
+Comparing the under 18 conceptions leading to abortion to London and comparator boroughs in 2015, Newham has the lowest proportion from all comparator boroughs and London, but higher than England.
+However, Newham has the highest absolute number of conceptions leading to abortion from all the comparator boroughs (n=74).